Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Constant-time PPM details

-The main result of this section is an $\mathcal{O}(1)$-time implementation of an arbitrary PPM.
+The main result of this section is an $\mathcal{O}(1)$-time implementation of an arbitrary PPM which does not incur such additional footprint.
 Moreover, all the physical operations can be made local in two spatial dimensions.
 Therefore, optimistically speaking, in the regime in which the number of $|T\rangle$-state factories is abundant so that more than one $|T\rangle$ state can be distilled in a single logical clock cycle, one can expect to be able to inject them all in a single logical clock cycle, provided that there are no more than $\mathcal{O}(d)$ of them.
 The rest of this section is structured as follows.
-In Section~\ref{sec:circuit_ppm}, we discuss an abstract circuit model that implements a PPM.
-In Section~\ref{sec:fast_ppm}, we explain how this protocol can be implemented on the surface code~\cite{bravyi1998quantum}.
-In Section~\ref{sec:compilation}, we explain how this method can be used to compile a general quantum algorithm.
-Lastly, in Section~\ref{sec:speedups}, we discuss the expected speedup using this approach.
-We remark that while the fault-tolerant protocols in this section are described in terms of surface codes (for simplicity and familiarity), they may readily be expressed in FBQC in terms of the 6-ring network of the previous section.
+We: (a) discuss an abstract circuit model that implements a PPM; (b) explain how this protocol can be implemented on the surface code~\cite{bravyi1998quantum}; (c) explain how this method can be used to compile a general quantum algorithm; and (d) discuss the expected speedup using this approach.
+We remark that while the fault-tolerant protocols in this section are described in terms of surface codes (for simplicity and familiarity), they may readily be expressed in FBQC in terms of the 6-ring network of Section \ref{sec:methods_overhead}.